BluaFolkloro/Directional-Data-Report/README.md

 ![Probability density functions for the von Mises distribution, copied from Fisher's book, may be replaced by an image newly drawed.](von_mises.png)

+*Probability density functions for the von Mises distribution, copied from Fisher's book, may be replaced by an image newly drawed.*

 ## Probability Density Function (PDF)

 The probability density function (PDF) for the von Mises distribution is: